Paul Wolff Accessibility Advocacy Award

 Each year, individuals, organizations, and businesses within San Luis Obispo County make exemplary contributions of time, energy and talents toward the creation of a barrier-free community for people with disabilities.
 These individuals, organizations, and businesses are nominated and recognized annually through the Paul Wolff Accessibility Advocacy Award (PWAAA).

-The PWAAA Awards ceremony and Access For All Benefit was held on Sunday, May 22, 2016 at the Cal Poly KTGY Gallery.
+The next PWAAA Awards ceremony and Access For All Benefit will be held on Saturday, May 19, 2018 at the Cal Poly KTGY Gallery.
 For more information click HERE.

 2015 Award Winners

 Mae serves as the organizer for the local Friends of SLO Access group in which most of the participants operate wheelchairs.
 The group meets monthly to provide an opportunity for the disabled community to socialize and network.
 Mae creates a warm, inviting atmosphere that helps group members enjoy a positive social experience.
 She enjoys providing dessert and a warm smile to all that attend.
 Her husband used to organize the group before his passing, and Mae has continued to organize the group along with Mike Ward in honor of his wishes.

 The mission of the Quality of Life Plus (QL+) is to generate and foster innovations to aid and improve the quality of life for those injured in the line of duty.
 They have been producing projects for wounded veterans since its inception in 2009.
 They have originated roughly three dozen highly practical and useful solutions for people with disabilities, including SCUBA diving prosthesis, Blind Paddler Guidance System, Artificial Skin Human Touch, Ergo Knife, and more.
 QL+ provides these custom assistive technology solutions at no cost to people with disabilities thanks to donations and funding from the QL+ program.

 Miner's Ace Hardware